FreddieNeverLeft/freddieneverleft.github.io/_pages/about.md

   * Reinforcement Learning
   * Applications on robotics such as self-driving cars.

 <span style="color:red;font-weight:bold"> Starting May 2022, I will be joining [Parklab](https://privacy-preserving-machine-learning.github.io/) at UBC CS as a Phd.
 Track MSc. student!
-I will be cosupervised by [Profoessor Park]https://scholar.google.com/citations?hl=en&inst=17001591832933267808&user=fqKsAJcAAAAJ) and [Professor Li](https://xxlya.github.io/xiaoxiao/). </span>.
+I will be cosupervised by [Profoessor Mijung Park](https://scholar.google.com/citations?hl=en&inst=17001591832933267808&user=fqKsAJcAAAAJ) and [Professor Xiaoxiao Li](https://xxlya.github.io/xiaoxiao/). </span>.

 Publications
 ======